What Is Elder and Special Needs Law?

 Ask Questions First

 Ask lots of questions before selecting an elder or special needs law attorney.
 You don’t want to end up in the office of an attorney who can’t help you.
 Start with the initial phone call.
 It is not unusual to speak only to a secretary, receptionist, or office manager during an initial call or before actually meeting with the attorney.
 If so, ask this person your questions.

 - How long has the attorney been in practice?

-- Does his or her practice emphasize a particular area of law?
+- Does their practice emphasize a particular area of law?

-- How long has he or she been in this field?
+- How long have they been in this field?

-- What percentage of his or her practice is devoted to elder law or special needs planning?
+- What percentage of the practice is devoted to elder or special needs law?

 - Is there a fee for the first consultation, and if so how much is it?

-- Given the nature of your problem, what information should you bring with you to the initial consultation?
+- Given the nature of your issue, what information should you bring with you to the initial consultation?

 The answers to your questions will assist you in determining whether that particular attorney has the qualifications that are important to you for a successful attorney/client relationship.
 If you have a specific legal issue that requires immediate attention, be sure to inform the office of this during the initial telephone conversation.